willdurand/willdurand.github.io/_posts/2012-08-02-rest-apis-with-symfony2-the-right-way.markdown

 {% highlight javascript %}
 {
+  "code": 400,
+  "message": "Validation Failed";
+  "errors": {
     "children": {
       "username": {
         "errors": [
           "This value should not be blank."
         ]
+      }
     }
   }
 }